 Your website should remain up to date, with disaster management roles and information easily accessible and separate from other volunteer opportunities.

-Prep messaging and pre-approved from your public information officer (PIO) for posting.
+Prep messaging and pre-approved by your public information officer (PIO) for posting.
 Messaging templates should be developed well in advance of a disaster.
 These factors allow for timely, effective communications strategies to reach response organizations and volunteers.

 Using disaster management software can help an organization communicate critical information regarding the response to all registered volunteers, reducing the chance of confusion and misinformation during a disaster.